jpu234/autopkg-setup/README.md

 Finally, install that package, either by double clicking the file from the browser or with the following command:
 `sudo installer -pkg autopkg-2.7.2.pkg -target /`

-Alternately, we have a policy to download the latest AutoPkg from the Jamf server.
+Alternately, we have a policy to download the latest AutoPkg from the Draugr Jamf server.
 To use that, enter the command: `sudo jamf policy -id 13019`

-To verify the program is working: `autopkg version` or `/usr/local/bin/autopkg version`
+To verify the program is working: `autopkg version`

-## Install `git`

-To install `git`, you need to install the Xcode Command Line Tools from Apple.
-There are three main ways to do this:

-1. Login to the local computer and run the following on the command line: `xcode-select --install` or `/usr/bin/xcode-select --install` (note: the process opens a window on the console, so you need to be logged in)
-2. Download the Xcode Command Line Tools from Apple Developer and run the package.
-You'll need a free Apple Developer account.
-3. We have a Jamf Policy set up to do it that you can trigger running the following command: `sudo jamf policy -trigger xcodedev`.
-To ensure that the package is up to date, run `sudo /usr/sbin/softwareupdate -aiR` to install available updates.

-To verify the program is working: `git -v` or `/usr/bin/git -v`

-## Add AutoPkg Recipes

-Run the commands in the `add-recipes.sh` script.
-You can verify the recipes are all installed by running the `autopkg list-repos` or `/usr/local/bin/autopkg list-repos` command.

-## Make Recipe Overrides
+### Clone This Repo

+The easiest way to do this is to open a Terminal Session and type the command: `git clone https://github.com/jchutc0/autopkg-setup.git`.
+That will create a local copy of all files in this archive on your computer in the `autopkg-setup` directory

+### Set Up Repositories and Repos

+Look at the contents of the `sources.sh` file to see the AutoPkg recipes and repos that I use and either use those or update them for your own needs (unless you do the manual setup).

+Once the setup is complete, choose to [run the installer script](#running-the-script), install with [individual scripts](#installation-with-scripts), or set things up [manually](#manual-installation).

+## Running the Script

+The script will do the rest of the setup for you.
+If it works properly, it should be the easiest way to do things.
+In the Terminal session where you cloned this repo, change directory into the repo `cd autopkg-setup`.
+Then run the command `./installer.sh`.

+The script:
+- Verifies `git` and `autopkg` are installed
+- Prompts you for your server API credentials and stores those in the AutoPkg defaults file
+- Uses `autopkg` to pull down any repositories defined in the `sources.sh` file
+- Uses `autopkg` to make overrides of the AutoPkg recipes defined in the `sources.sh` file
+- Sets up a `.zprofile` file to make running AutoPkg easier

+If the script runs successfully, [test the installation](#test)

+## Installation with Scripts

+For more control of the installation process, you can bypass some of the automation.
+To do this process:
+- Set up the AutoPkg defaults file
+	- Set the Jamf server URL with: `defaults write ~/Library/Preferences/com.github.autopkg.plist JSS_URL "$url"` (substituting your Jamf URL for `$url`)
+	- Set the Jamf API username with: `defaults write ~/Library/Preferences/com.github.autopkg.plist API_USERNAME "$account"` (substituting your API username for `$account`)
+	- Set the Jamf API password with: `defaults write ~/Library/Preferences/com.github.autopkg.plist API_PASSWORD "$password"` (substituting your API password for `$password`); Note: the `history -p` command (in `zsh`) or `history -c` command (in `bash`) will clear your command line history and the `clear` command will clear your terminal window (so no one sees the password you typed)
+- Run the script `add-recipes.sh` script (`source add-recipes.sh`) to pull down any repositories defined in the `sources.sh` file
-Run the commands in the `make-override.sh` script.
-You can verify the recipes are all installed by checking the `~/Library/AutoPkg/RecipeOverrides` directory.
+- Run the script `make-override.sh` script (`source make-override.sh`) to make overrides of the AutoPkg recipes defined in the `sources.sh` file

-## Set Up Server Credentials

-Run the following commands, substituting your Jamf Server URL for `$url`, your account for `$account`, and your password for `$password`:
+- (Optional) Paste the contents of the `profile.sh` script into a file called `.zprofile` (if you use `zsh`) or `.profile` (if you use `bash`) in the user home directory to set up a profile

+If these steps are successful, [test the installation](#test)

+## Manual Installation
+- Set up the AutoPkg defaults file
-`/usr/bin/defaults write ~/Library/Preferences/com.github.autopkg.plist JSS_URL "$url"`
+	- Set the Jamf server URL with: `defaults write ~/Library/Preferences/com.github.autopkg.plist JSS_URL "$url"` (substituting your Jamf URL for `$url`)

-`/usr/bin/defaults write ~/Library/Preferences/com.github.autopkg.plist API_USERNAME "$account"`
+	- Set the Jamf API username with: `defaults write ~/Library/Preferences/com.github.autopkg.plist API_USERNAME "$account"` (substituting your API username for `$account`)

-`/usr/bin/defaults write ~/Library/Preferences/com.github.autopkg.plist API_PASSWORD "$password"`

-Note: the `history -p` command (in `zsh`) or `history -c` command (in `bash`) will clear your command line history and the `clear` command will clear your terminal window (so no one sees what you typed)
+	- Set the Jamf API password with: `defaults write ~/Library/Preferences/com.github.autopkg.plist API_PASSWORD "$password"` (substituting your API password for `$password`); Note: the `history -p` command (in `zsh`) or `history -c` command (in `bash`) will clear your command line history and the `clear` command will clear your terminal window (so no one sees the password you typed)

-## Set Up Profile

-This is an optional step if you intend to use this machine to regularly run AutoPkg.
-It lets you launch the Terminal window and type `apd` to initiate running all the AutoPkg recipes.
+- Run the script `add-recipes.sh` script (`source add-recipes.sh`) to pull down any repositories defined in the `sources.sh` file
+- Run the script `make-override.sh` script (`source make-override.sh`) to make overrides of the AutoPkg recipes defined in the `sources.sh` file

-Paste the contents of the `profile.sh` script into a file called `.zprofile` (`zsh`) or `.profile` (`bash`) in the user home directory.
+- (Optional) Paste the contents of the `profile.sh` script into a file called `.zprofile` (if you use `zsh`) or `.profile` (if you use `bash`) in the user home directory to set up a profile

+If these steps are successful, [test the installation](#test)

 ## Test

+To verify that things work:
+- Use the command `defaults read ~/Library/Preferences/com.github.autopkg.plist` and make sure that file shows your API credentials and server URL correctly (the `clear` command will clear your screen so your password doesn't just keep showing)
+- Verify the recipes are all installed by running the `autopkg list-repos` command.
+You should see all the repos you added.
+- Verify the overrides are present with `ls ~/Library/AutoPkg/RecipeOverrides`
+- Verify the profile is written correctly by opening a new Terminal session
-Test one of the recipes with something like: `autopkg run ~/Library/AutoPkg/RecipeOverrides/BBEdit.jamf-upload.recipe`
+- Test one of the recipes with something like: `autopkg run ~/Library/AutoPkg/RecipeOverrides/BBEdit.jamf-upload.recipe`